Kristīne Blaževiča

 Kristīne Blaževiča (born 11 December 2001) is a Latvian multi-event athlete.
 In 2022, she became Latvian national champion over 100m hurdles.
 In 2023, she became NCAA champion in the pentathlon, and in 2024 she became Latvian national champion in the heptathlon.

 Early and personal life

 She is the daughter of Latvian former international athlete Jeļena Blaževiča and her husband Jurjis Blazevica.
 Her godmother, and first athletics coach, is four-time Olympian Valentīna Gotovska.

 She attended Jūrmala Sports School in Jūrmala, Latvia.
 She moved to the United States to study at the University of Texas having her freshman academic year 2020-21.
+She joined the University of Illinois prior to the start of the 2026 indoor season.

 Career

 She was a silver medalist in the heptathlon at the European Athletics U18 Championships in 2018 in Győr.
 She finished fifth in the heptathlon at the 2021 European Athletics U23 Championships in Tallinn.

 2022

 Competing for the University of Texas, she won the pentathlon at the Big 12 Indoor Championships in Iowa in February 2022.
 The following month she finished sixth in the NCAA Indoor Championships in the pentathlon, held in Birmingham, Alabama.

 In June 2022, she won her first national title, winning the Latvian national championships title over 100 metres hurdles.